CodeSteak/Flower/README.md

 alias Flower.Bloom, as: Bloom

-# Select apropriate size.
+# Select appropriate size.
 # We will put about 100_000 elements in.
 # 64 KB = 512 KBit
 # 512 KBit / 100_000 ~= 5.25 Bits per element.
 # Meeh.
-Lets see...
+Let's see...
 non_primes = Bloom.new(:"64 KB", 100_000)
 # We can also write
 non_primes = Bloom.new(19, 100_000)
 # or (it will choose the next smaller size)
 non_primes = Bloom.new_by_byte_size(64 * 1024, 100_000)

-# Lets inspect the size.
+# Let's inspect the size.
 byte_size(Bloom.serialize(non_primes))

-# lets two non primes in:
+# Let's put some non primes in:
 Bloom.insert(non_primes, 42)
 Bloom.insert(non_primes, "one hundred")
 Bloom.insert(non_primes, [:ok, {Anything, 1.0e9}])